ukthapa/doc-poc/content/docs/guides/opportunities.md

 ### Products

-To view the products of the opportunity click the **Contacts** icon as shown below:
+To view the products of the opportunity click the **Products** icon as shown below:

 {{< img-simple src="/images/opportunity9.png"  alt="Dashboard" class="">}}